Brands Are Living Beings

 Human psychology maps relationships along two primary dimensions: warmth and competence.
 We trust personalities that balance both traits.
 Consumer–brand relationships follow the same pattern.

-AI’s anthropomorphic positioning delivers competence in abundance, perhaps too much.
+AI’s anthropomorphic positioning delivers competence in abundance.
 The category radiates futuristic capability but often lacks emotional warmth.
-True brand love requires both.
+Creating true brand love will require both.

 The companies that crack this code – humanizing technology while preserving credibility, will capture disproportionate market share.
-The most successful AI companies won’t just build better algorithms; they’ll craft better stories about who they are, what they value, and why they matter.
+The most successful AI companies won’t just build better algorithms; they’ll craft better user level relationships.
 In the end, the AI revolution may not be won by the smartest machines, but by the most human brands.